yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-When AI systems mention your brand, is the information accurate and up to date?
+When AI systems describe your brand, is the information accurate, current and aligned with reality?

 Why It Matters:

-Incorrect AI-generated information can damage trust and perception.
+Incorrect AI-generated information can damage trust, reputation and customer confidence.

 ---